playgen/SUGAR-SocialGamification/doc/features/achievement.md

 			// create instance of the achievement client _achievementClient = sugarClient.Achievement;

-			// create a AchievementCriteria list
+			// create an AchievementCriteria list
 			var achievementCriteria = new List<AchievementCriteria>()
 			{
 				new AchievementCriteria()